lvh/caesium/README.md

   getting in your way if you want the default good-enough behavior.
 * caesium uses jnr-ffi pinning correctly; resulting in zero-copy behavior between JVM and C land at the call site.
-* All APIs take `byte[]`, never `String`.
+* All APIs take `byte[]` and in some cases `ByteBuffer`, never `String`.
 This gives you the option of zeroing byte arrays out once you're done. `caesium` doesn't hide the no-magic C APIs from you; but you have to understand libsodium to use them.
 The upside of that is that this library provides the APIs necessary to use `libsodium` safely; e.g. with locked buffers with canaries, secure memset, et cetera.
 * caesium's APIs match libsodium's behavior.
 If libsodium hashes a seed to produce a keypair, caesium will hash a seed to produce a keypair.
 If libsodium uses the default output size of a particular hash function, caesium will use the default output size of that hash function.
 (These were at time of writing not true for at least 1 other library).